 Conducts position classification studies, position audits, and job analysis.

-Writes reports containing descriptive, analytical, and evaluative content including the preparation of recommendations based on findings.
+Prepares reports, presentations, and other communications containing descriptive, analytical, and evaluative content including the preparation of recommendations based on findings.

 Develops and revises class descriptions and prepares recommendations for the classification and reclassification of positions and classes.